Demo

 ORGANIZATION BACKGROUND

-Latino Network’s mission is to provide transformative opportunities, services, and advocacy for the education, leadership, and civic engagement of our youth, families, and communities.
-Our work springs from the core belief in Latino community self-determination that is, the ability of community members to participate meaningfully in the decisions that affect their lives and the lives of their families.
+Latino Network’s mission is: Leading with love, we cultivate our staff and community as a powerful force for radical social change.
+We do this through Latino community-driven programs, advocacy, and service.
+Our work springs from the core belief in Latino community self-determination, that is, the ability of community members to participate meaningfully in the decisions that affect their lives and the lives of their families.
 We actively partner across a variety of city, county, state, and community organizations to deliver training and support, a wide range of services, as well as influence policy.

 BENEFITS & PERKS